chrisjshull/minesweeper/log.md

 Runtime code wise I wanted to stay very vanilla, but decided to bring in jQuery for DOM manipulation ergonomics.

 While coding I set myself a few goals:
 - Localizable, and RTL-ready
 - Keyboard playable
 - Accessible (screen reader support, zoomable, proper color contrast)
 - Flexible layout
 - Mobile support

+While I started protoyping with a plain `<table>`, I ended up not using table layout because inner-cell layout is so persnickety.
+At that point Safari did not to recognize the element sematics anymore (for accessibility), so I switched to `<div>`s with ARIA.

+## Misc. notes:

+ - You can test RTL layout you running `document.documentElement.dir = "rtl"` in the JS console.

+- To get the the keyboard controls you can:
+    - hit `tab` twice, or
+    - click your first cell.

+- Once the board is focused, you can press:
+    - arrow keys to move around
+    - `enter` or `space` to "click" a cell

-While the game currently doesn't expose the settings in the UI, the logic is not fixed to any particular dimensions or mine count.
+- While the game currently doesn't expose the settings in the UI, the logic is not fixed to any particular dimensions or mine count.

-use _ for weak private ...

-instead of text color, used background color - more readable, IMO
+- Instead of text color in the cells, I used used background color because I felt it was more readable.

-Using an emoji for the mine is fun, but could lead to cross-platform issues.
+- Using an emoji for the mine is fun, but could lead to cross-platform issues.
 Would likely want to replace that.
 (Fun fact though: VoiceOver speaks "bomb" quite nicely.)

-document.documentElement.dir = "rtl"
-tab twice, or click the col/row header and then arrow keys

-goals:
-tests

-todo:
+- I love recursive reveal fades for tiled games like this.
+But depth-first recursion works nicely for cycle-avoidance, so I based the animation on distance from the original target.

+## Future:

+- Tests
+- JSDocs
+- Have the sourcemaps show post-Babel code
-get babel to happen pre-sourcemap gulp serve/watch should not exit on error docs tests
+- Gulp serve/watch should not exit on error

+more able miny framework
+voiceover video
 index.js factoring?

-while I started protoyping with a plain `<table>`,
-I ended up not using table layout because inner-cell layout is so persnickety. (despite being semantic elements, this cuased Safari not to recognize their sematics anymore, so switched to `<div>`s with ARIA)

-The challenge was a bit simple, so for fun I added a few extra things.
-Chiefly, it's fully accessible so that (e.g.) blind people can play it. :)
-You can also play with just the keyboard (hit tab twice, and then you can use the arrow keys and the spacebar).
-It's also right-to-left ready, so if it were translated to (e.g.) Hebrew the entire layout would flip. (see below)

 MVC?

-I love little recursive reveal animation for tiles games like this.
-Depth-first recursion works nicely though for easier cycle-avoidance, so based the animation on distance from the original target.

-The user clicks on a squares to uncover them.
-Each time:
-If the square contains a mine, the user loses and game is over!
-If the square is adjacent to a mine, the square displays the total number of mines in the 8 squares around it If the square is neither a mine or adjacent to a mine, the square displays a blank, and should behave as if the 8 adjacent squares were also clicked (recursively applying this algorithm)

-The user wins when they uncover all squares that don’t have mines.
+prod build task with minification, sourcemap skipping, strip()